SpeciesFileGroup/taxonpages/README.md

   url: https://<your.taxonworks.server>/api/v1
   project_token: yourprojecttoken
 ```
-3. Push the changes after update the configuration files inside `config` branch
+3. Push the changes after update the configuration files inside `setup` branch
-4. GitHub actions will build TaxonPages with the current configuration in `config` branch and publish it to the `gh-pages` branch
+4. GitHub actions will build TaxonPages with the current configuration in `setup` branch and publish it to the `gh-pages` branch

 # Install